 Whilst the process of getting a divorce can be quite simple, agreeing a financial settlement, dividing property and matters involving children can be more difficult to resolve.
 It is important that you have access to information and advice so that you are able to make informed choices.

 As one of the largest and most experienced teams of divorce lawyers in Singapore you will get expert advice throughout your case.

 Having dealt with tens of thousands of divorces we know that every relationship is different and needs to be dealt with on an individual basis.
 That is why each client will be served by at least 2 dedicated lawyers and 1 manager to handle your case from start to finish.

 Whether you need advice on the process of getting a divorce, want someone to complete and file all of the relevant paperwork or have received divorce papers from your spouse or their solicitor and need advice on how you should respond, we can help.

-The grounds for obtaining an annulment are not always straight-forward and you will need to discuss your particular circumstances in detail with a family lawyer who specialises in this area of law.
+The grounds for obtaining an annulment in Singapore are not always straight-forward and you will need to discuss your particular circumstances in detail with a family lawyer who specialises in this area of law.